What is influencer marketing?

 In the 1920s, Coca-Cola introduced someone new to its marketing campaigns.
 A well-padded gentleman wearing a red suit and a wide smile.
 His suit was trimmed with white fur and his face sprouted a big, bushy, white beard.
 His name?

-Whether Coca-Cola created this version, is the stuff of marketing legends, and possibly a future blog post.
+Whether Coca-Cola created this version, is the stuff of marketing legend, and possibly a future blog post.
 What we can be sure of is that he became one of the most famous influencers ever.

 So, no. Influencer marketing is not the next big thing.
 It’s been a big thing for a very long time.